MetricalFinance/MetricalFinance/README.md

 @MetricalFinance

-This repository will contain Python code examples as referred to on MetricalFinance.
+This repository contains Excel and Python files as referred to in examples on MetricalFinance.

 Website: https://metricalfinance.com/